 Grade 4 in GCSE English Language and Grade 4 in a traditional GCSE written subject (e.g. History, English Literature etc.)

-The Nature of Law and the English Legal System
+The Nature of Law : Law and Morals and Justice

 A Level Law will provide you with a good foundation if you choose to pursue a law degree and will also provide exemption from some professional examinations including Legal Executives (Cilex), Banking and the Civil Service.
 Whilst it is not essential to have studied law prior to taking a degree in the subject, having done so makes degree level study of law making, the English Legal System and Criminal Law modules at university much easier to understand.